12 Pi3 否

-The trigram changes from the lower trigram Kun to the upper trigram Qian signifying that the feminine line is successfully stopped at position 3 by the masculine Qian.
-Line 5, the representative line of Qian, occupies the core position leading the masculine lines.
+The trigram changes from the lower trigram Kun1 to the upper trigram Qian2 signifying that the feminine line is successfully stopped at position 3 by the masculine Qian2.
+Line 5, the representative line of Qian2, occupies the core position leading the masculine lines.
 Therefore it is auspicious for a gentleman and great leader who can consolidate his forces to quell Pi forever.
 However, while still in hexagram Pi, line 5 must remain vigilant and hold firmly to its mandate.
 This is like building a silk cocoon around the flower bud of the flourishing and thick mulberry tree.
 Although terminating Pi is still in the bud stage, the silk moth will break through the cocoon when the bud opens and the flower emerges. 苞bao of 繫ji4 (to tie) 于yu2 (on) 苞桑sang (mulberry) can be signified as the flower bud, as well as flourishing and dense growth.

 Mulberry trees have dark blue leaves and yellow trunks, the colours of heaven above and earth below as pictured in hexagram Pi.
 The inner upper trigram Xun is a cord (or thread of silk); therefore line 5 is firmly tied to the flourishing and thick mulberry trees with their roots deep in the ground.

 Confucius’s statement in Xi Ci Zhuan (i.e. the commentary on the text tagging): The one who is in peril had been in safety for a long time; the one who is dead had been alive for a long time; the one who is in turmoil had been properly ruled for a long time.
 Therefore a gentleman shouldn’t ignore peril while feeling safe; he shouldn’t ignore death while he is alive, and he shouldn’t ignore turmoil while rules are respected; this way, (the life of) individuals can be secured and (the safety of) the country can be guarded.

-Commentary on the image: The auspiciousness of the great lord, (this is due to the fact that the line is at) the position right and appropriate (to it).
+Commentary on the image: The auspiciousness of the great lord, which is because line 5 is at the position right and appropriate to it.